 9q34 Duplication

-What does the 9q34 duplication do?
+What is 9q34 duplication syndrome?

 • Intellectual disability